This is a fluid document which is changing as new information and requirements become available.

 We will conduct daily health checks.
 This includes screening for children and staff to ensure those who exhibit any symptoms of illness are not present.
 If a child’s cough or other symptom is related to something that is known or reoccurring (e.g., seasonal allergies) then we will treat this as a normal cough or symptom, according to program protocols.

-We will follow exclusion guidance and ensure children, staff, and volunteers stay home when sick:
+We will follow current CDC and MN Department of Health exclusion guidance and ensure children, staff, and volunteers stay home when sick.

 If a child, staff member, or substitute is diagnosed with COVID-19 or if you have questions about a child, staff member, or volunteer who is exhibiting symptoms, we will reach out to MDH and follow their direction.
 If a child, staff member, or substitute has been exposed, is exhibiting symptoms or has tested positive, we will email parents and staff via email, ProCare or phone.